CSS Selector

 CSS Class Selector

-This heading will not be affected.
+This heading will have no affect.

 This paragraph will be seagreen and center-aligned.